- Physical Reserves – Service Definition

 Materials included in a Course Reserves request that are not already part of the River Campus Libraries’ collection will be ordered for the library collection whenever possible.

-Items purchased for course reserves will be given priority in the library’s acquisitions process, but may take longer to obtain and prepare for reserves than items already in the library’s collections.
+Items purchased for use supporting a course will be given priority in the library’s acquisitions process, but may take longer to obtain and prepare for reserves than items already in the library’s collections.

-To include electronic materials owned or licensed by the River Campus Libraries on the list of Course Reserves items viewable through the library catalog, instructors should request this on the online submission form or via email.
-Including electronic resources on the library catalog’s reading list will not cause links to the resources to automatically display in Blackboard.
+Reserves staff will connect any electronic access resources to the course reading list in the library catalog; however, including electronic resources on the library catalog’s reading list will not cause links to the resources to automatically display in Blackboard.
 Links to online resources must be added to the Blackboard interface by a course instructor.

 Materials may be placed on reserve through the University libraries only in accordance with the University of Rochester Copyright Policy.
 Faculty members, instructors or other authorized personnel should carefully review any copyrighted material to be used and determine whether they need to seek permission from the copyright owner.
 Materials will not be put on course reserves without the copyright owner’s permission unless the fair use factors are met, or unless some other legal exception to the permission requirement applies.